 A Table I precursor under the UN Convention Against Psychotropic Substances and a Schedule III controlled substance.
-About 15 tons of DLA (also seen as (+)-lysergic acid) are legitimately manufactured each year, primarily from submerged fermentation of special strains of Calviceps purpurea, but also from field harvests wherever eastern europeans can be convinced to tromp around filling their baskets with balls of mycotoxic jizz.
+About 15 tons of DLA (also seen as (+)-lysergic acid) are legitimately manufactured each year, primarily from submerged fermentation of special strains of Calviceps purpurea, but also from field harvests wherever eastern europeans can be convinced to tromp around filling their baskets with mycotoxic jizz.

 |LSD||H||CH2CH3 (ethyl group)||CH2CH3|

 The ergopeptides are biosynthetic derivatives of DLA, but DLA is a synthetic derivative of the ergopeptides.
 DLA was first isolated by hydrolysis of ergot alkaloids in the 1930s (Jacobs & Craig, "The Ergot Alkaloids: II.
 The Degradation of Ergotinine with Alkali.
 Lysergic Acid", Journal of Biological Chemistry 1934).
 It was first synthesized by Woodward's team in 1956 starting from 3ß-carboxyethylindole (Kornfield et al, "The Total Synthesis of Lysergic Acid", Journal of the American Chemical Society 1956-07), and numerous processes have been published since: see this 2022 review for full details.
 The manufacture of LSD requires DLA, which has been historically hydrolyzed from bulk ergot alkaloids due to the difficulty of total syntheses.
 Controlled biosynthesis ought cease at DLA; should you have the opportunity to acquire DLA, you're ready to go to town and/or prison.